PoCInnovation/Workshops/software/17.gRPC/README.md

 When dealing with gRPC, the data sent between the client and the server is packed in a specific format : protobuffers.

-> Okay, but why do we use protobuf and not JSON ?
+> :bulb: Okay, but why do we use protobuf and not JSON ?
 JSON are nice : they are human-readable, easy to build and to extract.
 In fact, it is the data serialization method used in a lot of REST APIs.

 The main issue with JSON is the following : it is really heavy, because the data sent is formatted into a string.